biqqles/dataclassy/README.md

 In addition, dataclassy:

-- Is pure Python, with zero dependencies
+- Has no dependencies
 - Supports Python 3.6 and up
+- Has 100% test coverage

-All in a tidy codebase that's a fraction of the size of Python's dataclasses!
+All in a tiny, tidy codebase that's a fraction of the size of Python's dataclasses or other alternatives like attrs.

 ## Usage
 ### Installation